Montréal’s award-winning restaurants

 Montréal Plaza

-A meal at Montréal Plaza Restaurant will always surprise and delight.
-The dining room has a modern and warm ambiance with quirky accent pieces that will make you do a double take (wave hello to Elmo!) and the buzzing vibe is like none other.
+A meal at Plaza Saint-Hubert’s Montréal Plaza Restaurant will always surprise and delight.
+The dining room has a warm ambiance accentuated by quirky pieces that will make you do a double take (wave hello to Elmo!) and the playful mood is just as present in the cuisine.
 Try the tasting menu to sample some extraordinary dishes or order items to share with your dining companions.
-All will result in a great night out.

 Website